tarabrind/.dotfiles/README.md

 ## Installation for Debian

 1. Clone repository
-2. Run `install.sh` with root priviliges
+2. Run `install.sh` with root privileges
 3. Start new shell session